 Parking rule change in Williamsburg results in a blitz of parking tickets on the Jewish Sabbath

-The police enforced a parking rule change that went into effect on 6:30 a.m. on Saturday, and issued 90 NYC parking tickets to the Jewish members of the driving public when they are not permitted to drive their car.
-After expressions of outrage by Williamsburg Hasidim, calmer heads prevailed and all the tickets were dismissed.
+The police enforced a parking rule change that went into effect at 6:30 a.m. on Saturday.
+Meanwhile, the police issued 90 NYC parking tickets to the Jewish members of the driving public, who were unable to move their cars during the Sabbath.

 I am reminded of a quotation from Alice in Wonderland.
 The quote comes from a conversation between the crazy Cheshire Cat and Alice.
 The grinning Cheshire Cat is giving directions to Alice and tells her what sort of people live in each direction in the woods.
 Then he discloses very calmly:

 I agree with the Cheshire Cat!
 How about you?